-The consolidated financial statements have been prepared on a historical cost basis, except for securities at fair value through profit or loss (FVPL) and available-for-sale (AFS) investments that have been measured at fair value.
-The consolidated financial statements are presented in Philippine pesos (Peso), which is the Group's functional and presentation currency.
-Amounts are presented to the nearest Peso unless otherwise stated.
+The consolidated financial statements have been prepared on a historical cost basis, except for securities at FVPL) and AFS investments that have been measured at fair value.
+The consolidated financial statements are presented in Philippine pesos (Peso), which is the Company's functional and presentation currency.
+Amounts are presented to the nearest Thousand Peso unless otherwise stated.